wanze/TemplateEngineTwig/README.md

 This will install the _TemplateEngineTwig_ and _TemplateEngineFactory_ modules in one step.
 Afterwards, don't forget to enable Twig as engine in the _TemplateEngineFactory_ module's configuration.

+> ℹ️ This module includes test dependencies.
+If you are installing on production with `composer install`, make sure to pass the `--no-dev` flag to omit autoloading any unnecessary test dependencies!.

 ## Configuration